yowainwright/fjsf/README.md

 ## Why fjsf?

 **Stop typing full script names.** Run `fjsf init` once, then just type `npm run <TAB>` and get an interactive tooltip with all your scripts.
 That's it.

 No more:

-- Typing `npm run test:unit:watch:verbose`
+- Typing `npm run test....<you forgot>`
 - Opening `package.json` to remember script names
-- Scrolling through `npm run` help text
-- Context switching between editor and terminal
+- Context switching between text and terminal

 Type less.
 Run faster.
 Stay in flow.